 If you have any specific queries about how this policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Principal.
 However, please bear in mind that the College may have lawful and necessary reasons to hold on to some data even following such request.
-Please refer to the College’s Retention of Records Policy for the full details.
+Please refer to the College’s Data Retention Policy for the full details.

 A limited and reasonable amount of information will be kept for archiving purposes, for example; and even where you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a "suppression record").

 The College will use the contact details of parents, alumni and other members of the College community to keep them updated about the activities of the College, or alumni and parent events of interest, including by sending updates and newsletters, by email and by post.
 Unless the relevant individual objects, the College may also: